mgerstgrasser/super/README.md

 ## Usage

-suPER is built as a modified [RLlib DQN algorithm](https://docs.ray.io/en/latest/rllib/rllib-algorithms.html#dqn).
-In order to use suPER in your project, simply replace the `DQN` algorithm in your code with `suPERDQN` from our package.
+SUPER is built as a modified [RLlib DQN algorithm](https://docs.ray.io/en/latest/rllib/rllib-algorithms.html#dqn).
+In order to use SUPER in your project, simply replace the `DQN` algorithm in your code with `suPERDQN` from our package.
 You can modify suPER settings using the `suPERDQNConfig.train()` method.
 For example:

   ```python
   from suPER.core.trainers import suPERDQN, suPERDQNConfig